MrColonThree/online-courses/README.md

   3. A user cannot have more than 20 hours of total credit.
 It means when a user select multiple courses, all course's total credit hours should be less then 20.
 If user select multiple courses but the remaining hours limit crossed then he will get an error like "You don't have enough credit hours to enroll this course"

 # State:
-  I used useState four times ,
+  I used useState four times,
-     1. To add any item in cart.
+   1. To add any item to the cart.
    2. To update the remaining credit hours, which will depend on the total credit hours.
-     3. To update total credit hours of the items of the cart.
+   3. To update the total credit hours of the items on the cart.
-     4. To update total price of the items of the cart.
+   4. To update the total price of the items in the cart.